dilyn-corner/KISS-kde/README.md

     * This project will rely on forward-porting the work done [here](https://dev.getsol.us/T4824)
     * This allows us to drop `mozjs`
-    * The currently milestone is to get rid of innetgr from our patches.
+    * The current milestone is to get rid of innetgr from our patches.
     * Once innetgr is no longer required, we can drop our `musl` fork.

 - [x] Enable a login-manager and greeter